-We've hand-picked these items because they are a great choice alongside the Terma Jade Curved Heated Towel Rail - Galvanised Old Copper - 2 Sizes
+We've hand-picked these items because they are a great choice alongside the Terma Jade Curved Heated Towel Rail - True Copper - 2 Sizes

 |Type||Heated Towel Rails, Ladder Towel Rails|